choonkeat/attache-rails/README.md

 ### Database

 To use `attache`, you only need to store the JSON attributes given to you after you've uploaded a file.
-So if you have an existing model, you only need to add a text column
+So if you have an existing model, you only need to add a text column (PostgreSQL users see below)

 ``` bash
 rails generate migration AddPhotoPathToUsers photo:text